etn-ccis/blui-angular-workflows/login-workflow/README.md

 # Integration
 You have two options for using this package in your application.
 You can manually integrate the package into an existing project, or you can start a project using the `/example` project provided in the package.

-To integrate the package into an existing project, read our [Existing Project Integration ](https://github.com/pxblue/angular-workflows/tree/master/login-workflow/docs/existing-project-integration.md) instructions.
+To integrate the package into an existing project, read our [Existing Project Integration](https://github.com/pxblue/angular-workflows/tree/master/login-workflow/docs/existing-project-integration.md) instructions.
 Even if you are starting from scratch, it may be useful for you to refer to the example project while getting started.

-To use the example project as a starting point, read our [Sample Project Integration ](https://github.com/pxblue/angular-workflows/tree/master/login-workflow/docs/sample-project-integration.md) instructions.
+To use the example project as a starting point, read our [Sample Project Integration](https://github.com/pxblue/angular-workflows/tree/master/login-workflow/docs/sample-project-integration.md) instructions.

+// TODO: Move this to the existing project integration docs
 # Routing
 In your `app.routing.ts` config, add the auth-specific routes. `authSubRoutes` is a `Route[]` which contains all necessary route config.

 The configuration below has the base URL redirect to the login screen.
 All routes that require authentication can be protected using the `PxbAuthGuard`.
 This guard will read the state from the `PxbAuthSecurityService` and will block navigation then redirect if a user is not authenticated.